AlexDowney/BOLT_IV_ETCM_TestBench/README.md

 The script will then send serial values to the C2000 and wait for a return value.
 This data will print the values sent to the C2000 with the value received from the C2000 below it to a file named **BOLT_TestBench_Output.txt**

+Note: For some reason if you stop the python script in the middle of execution, you have to reflash to the board before running again or the code will hang (I think because the UART buffer is still) waiting.
+Let the entire python script run and you shouldn't have any issues